SOP-Bench: Complex Industrial SOPs for Evaluating LLM Agents: Generating Industry-grade SOPs

-The Standard Operating Procedure (SOP) document captures all operational steps required to complete a task.
-Using \textit{\textless Business Task, Task Context, Dataset Schema\textgreater} (Appendix \ref{appendix:sec:sop_document_generation}), we generate a structured SOP that outlines procedure objectives, prerequisites, input requirements, detailed instructions, and decision logic in matural language.
-The inclusion of task context and a human-verified dataset schema forms a unified semantic scaffold that grounds the SOP in domain-specific structure and preserves causal and operational dependencies.
-This ensures the resulting SOPs are clear, consistent, and aligned with real-world workflows.
-Human oversight is used to validate domain standards, task logic, and correct inconsistencies or hallucinations, ensuring the SOPs are both practically executable and contextually appropriate for industrial use.
+Our workflow next uses the first version of the SOP, along with \textit{\textless Business Task, Task Context, Dataset Schema\textgreater} (Appendix \ref{appendix:sec:sop_document_generation}) to refine the SOP and make sure it is consistent with the data schema.
+The resulting SOP outlines procedure objectives, prerequisites, input requirements, detailed instructions, and decision logic in natural language.
+Human oversight validates domain standards, task logic, and corrects inconsistencies, ensuring SOPs are executable and contextually appropriate for industrial use.

 \definecolor{dataset}{RGB}{246, 153, 18}